jamhen/Red-Wine-Quality/README.md

 - How accurate is it to determine the quality of red wine from its chemical components?

 ## Findings:

-It was found out that;
-* While quality of red wine is very important and should be considered both bey the companies or consumers, we have how ever discover that;
+While quality of red wine is very important and should be considered both by the companies or consumers, we have how ever discover that;
 * More acid and less chlorides are needed for high quality red wines.
 * A highly alcoholic wine means high quality.
 * It’s possible to determine the red quality from it’s chemical constituents, but only with 74% accuracy